Add

 Our guide to creating a blog in Webflow

-We are Gemeos, your Webflow specialized agency.
-Over the past few years, we have supported the creation, redesign and development of over 70 sites on Webflow, helping our customers get the most out of this incredible platform.
+We’re Gemeos, your Webflow-specialized agency.
+Over the past few years, we’ve helped create, redesign, and build more than 70 websites on Webflow, helping our clients get the most out of this incredible platform.

-Based on this experience, we decided to write this complete guide to offer you all the essential information you need to create your own blog on Webflow.
+Building on that experience, we decided to put together this complete guide to give you everything you need to create your own blog on Webflow.

-Whether you are just starting out or looking to perfect an existing project, this guide will provide you with the keys to success.
+Whether you’re just getting started or looking to improve an existing project, this guide will give you the tools to succeed.

 What is a blog?